Mrrvm/os_lusiadas_2/content/grounds.md

 ![[Pasted image 20250506142729.png]]
-**Fig. 8** - Official stamps from the post collected in 2023, saying "5 centuries of Portuguese presence in the Southern Seas".^fig-stamps
+**Fig. 8** - Official stamps from the post collected in 2023, saying "5 centuries of Portuguese presence in the Southern Seas". ^fig-stamps

 %% (ref: no voting rights) %%